Newburgh Heights Residents Now Able to Sign Up for Do Not Knock Registry

 Newburgh Heights’ residents can register their address online at blocktheknock.com.
 Registered addresses will be listed on the Registry within 30 days.
 When for-profit solicitors want to sell door-to-door, they must request a permit from the village.
 At that time, they are provided with the Registry of addresses that they must avoid.
 Non-profit groups such as public schools and churches are not regulated by the same rules that for-profit solicitors must follow.
 The Do Not Knock Registry does not apply to these non-profit groups.

 Within 30 days of registering for the Do Not Knock Registry, residents will receive a Do Not Knock window cling to display near their front doors to further notify solicitors that they are on the Do Not Knock Registry.

 If you have signed up for the Registry and a salesman still comes to your door, ask which organization they represent.
 If you feel that a solicitor is in violation of the Do Not Knock Registry, contact the village to report them.
 For more information about the Do Not Knock Registry, visit BlocktheKnock.com.

-NOPEC (Northeast Ohio Public Energy Council) is a non-profit group of over 225 communities that negotiates lower utility rates.
+NOPEC (Northeast Ohio Public Energy Council) is a non-profit group of 240 communities that negotiates lower utility rates.
 As Ohio’s largest energy aggregator, NOPEC buys gas and electricity in bulk to help lower customers’ utility bills.
-Since 2001, NOPEC has saved residents and businesses over $300 million and awarded over $22 million in energy-efficiency grants to NOPEC member communities.
+NOPEC has saved residents and small businesses hundreds of millions of dollars on their energy costs.
 For more information about NOPEC, visit www.nopec.org.Tags: NOPEC, Do Not Knock, Block the Knock, Registry

 Categories: Do Not Knock